Diy Pine Swag Door Décor

 - Assorted pine branches, fresh

 - Thick wired ribbon

-As mentioned, we were able to find some durable and heavy duty clothesline at our local dollar store.
-They also had a wide assortment of thick wired ribbon which is perfect for this project.
+As mentioned, we were able to find some durable and heavy-duty clotheslines at our local dollar store.
+They also had a wide assortment of thick wired ribbons, which is perfect for this project.
 Not sure where to find fresh pine branches?
-See if your local tree lot will give you the ones on the ground, or take a walk though a nearby forest and see what you can find.
+See if your local tree lot will give you the ones on the ground, or take a walk through a nearby forest and see what you can find.

-5. Now, all you need to do is begin wrapping the wire ribbon around the base and let it trail down the swag.
+- Now, all you need to do is begin wrapping the wire ribbon around the base and let it trail down the swag.
 You can curl it around your finger if you want to give it some bounce or let it fall naturally.
-We did not glue ours on, but just wrapped it tightly starting at the top.
+We did not glue ours on but just wrapped it tightly, starting at the top.

-That’s all there is to make your own pine swag!
-You can now add any other décor pieces you would like such as ornaments, additional ribbon, tinsel, etc. These are fun and fresh (and frugal!) way to decorate for the holidays, so gather your supplies and give it a try!
+That’s all there is to make your pine swag!
+You can now add any other décor pieces you would like, such as ornaments, additional ribbon, tinsel, etc. These are a fun and fresh (and frugal!) way to decorate for the holidays, so gather your supplies and give it a try!

 - How to Fix Cat Scratches on Furniture (DIY)